mbrandonw/mbrandonw.github.io/_drafts/lenses.md

 ## Induced structure

 By giving functional getters/setters a first class type `Lens`, we are now able to construct new abstractions that would have previously been difficult to see in the mutable world.
-For example, if `Part` is `Equatable`, we can _induce_ a function on `Whole`s by lensing in:
+For example, if `Part` is `Equatable`, we can _induce_ a kind of equality on `Whole`s by lensing in:

 ```swift
 extension Lens where Part: Equatable {